-- The 2022 Can-Am SSV must be purchased as new and unused by its first owner from a Can-Am SSV dealer authorized to distribute Can-Am SSV's in the country in which the sale occurred ("Can-Am SSV dealer"); - The BRP specified pre-delivery inspection process must be completed and documented and signed by the purchaser; - The 2022 Can-Am SSV must have undergone proper registration by an authorized Can-Am SSV dealer; - The 2022 Can-Am SSV must be purchased in the country in which the purchaser resides: - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The Product must be purchased as new and unused by its first owner from a Dealer authorized to sell the Products in the country in which the sale occurred ("Dealer"); - The BRP specified pre-delivery inspection process must be completed, documented and signed by the purchaser; - The Product must have undergone proper registration by an authorized Dealer: - The Product must be purchased in the country in which the purchaser resides; - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.